Mental health app Wysa raises $5.5M for ’emotionally intelligent’ AI – TechCrunch

 Wysa, says Aggarwal, is also designed to flag responses to self-harm, abuse, suicidal thoughts or trauma.
 If a user’s responses fall into those categories Wysa will prompt the user to call a crisis line.

-In the US, the Wysa app that anyone can download, says Aggarwal, fits the FDA’s definition of a general wellness app or a “low risk device.”
+In the U.S., the Wysa app that anyone can download, says Aggarwal, fits the FDA’s definition of a general wellness app or a “low risk device.”
 That’s relevant because, during the pandemic, the FDA has created guidance to accelerate distribution of these apps.

 Still, Wysa may not perfectly categorize each person’s response.
 A 2018 BBC investigation, for instance, noted that the app didn’t appear to appreciate the severity of a proposed underage sexual encounter.
 Wysa responded by updating the app to handle more instances of coercive sex.